labtrac/test-documentation/documentation/getting-started.md

 ### Dentist Codes

 Every dentist in Labtrac needs a unique code.
-If you already haev a coding system in place then you can carry on with that.
+If you already have a coding system in place then you can carry on with that.
 If not we recommend using the first 4 letters of the surname followed by 01 (in case of duplicates then 02, 03, 04 etc).

 Labtrac allows a dentist code of up to 8 characters.